SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 Based on the empirical evaluation and user studies, we discuss the implications of deploying AI-powered personalized tutoring for struggling learners.
 We examine how our technical architecture, including multi-agent coordination, memory-augmented systems, and conversational AI design, contributes to improved learning outcomes.
 We explore how our findings relate to prior research on intelligent tutoring systems, generative AI in education, and affective learning theory, addressing both the challenges and strengths of LLM-based tutoring.
 We consider the desirable and undesirable use cases for systems like NOODEIA, the generalizability of our approach to other educational contexts, and considerations for navigating LLM-generated tutoring content.

 Personalization represents one of the most significant factors in determining educational outcomes.
-Bloom's (1984) landmark research demonstrated that students receiving one-to-one tutoring, the ultimate form of personalized instruction, perform two standard deviations above their peers in traditional classrooms, with the average tutored student outperforming 98% of students in group instruction.
+Landmark research demonstrated that students receiving one-to-one tutoring, the ultimate form of personalized instruction, perform two standard deviations above their peers in traditional classrooms, with the average tutored student outperforming 98% of students in group instruction (Bloom, 1984).
 This finding underscores a fundamental truth: when instruction adapts to meet individual learners where they are, accounting for their specific struggles, pace, and learning preferences, the results are transformative.
 Yet for decades, such personalization remained economically infeasible at scale, available primarily to students whose families could afford private tutoring.

 For students who struggle academically, personalization matters even more.
 These learners often fall behind precisely because one-size-fits-all instruction fails to accommodate their individual needs, whether those needs involve different pacing, additional scaffolding, alternative explanations, or simply more practice time without the social pressure of classroom settings.
 Traditional classroom environments, constrained by teacher-to-student ratios, cannot provide the individualized attention these students require.
 The result is a compounding cycle: students who struggle receive less individual attention because teacher resources are distributed across many learners, causing them to fall further behind, which makes catching up even more difficult.